openlgtv/epk2extract/README.md

 =====================
+### How to speed up extraction process

-To enable compiler optimization, you can compile epk2extract with this command
+You can build the test build, which contains compiler optimizations, with this command
 ```shell
 CMAKE_FLAGS=-DCMAKE_BUILD_TYPE=Test ./build.sh
 ```
+The Test build is orders of magnitude faster than the Debug build

 ### To use: